Stratio/stratio-connector-elasticsearch/README.md

 # About #

-Stratio Connector Elasticsearch is a crossdata connector interface implementation for elasticsearch 1.3.2.
+Stratio Connector Elasticsearch is a crossdata connector interface implementation for Elasticsearch 1.3.2.

 ## Requirements ##